nautobot/nautobot/nautobot/docs/plugins/development.md

 You need to install `django-slowtests` as a part of your plugin dev dependency to run performance tests.
 It has a very intuitive way to measure the performance of your own tests for your plugin  (all you have to do is tag your tests with `performance`) and do `invoke performance-test` to get the time to run your tests with `NautobotPerformanceTestRunner`.

-`NautobotPerformanceTestRunner` is used by adding the flag `--testrunner nautobot.core.tests.runner.NautobotPerformanceTestRunner` to the `coverage run` command used for unittests.
+`NautobotPerformanceTestRunner` is used by adding the flag `--testrunner nautobot.core.tests.runner.NautobotPerformanceTestRunner` to the `coverage run` command used for unit tests.
 This flag will replace the default `NautobotTestRunner` while retaining all its functionalities with the addition of performance evaluation after test runs.
 Checkout [Performance Tests](../development/testing.md#performance-tests) for more detail.